conduktor/conduktor-docs/src/pages/changelog/Gateway-3.9.0.md

 [Find out about creating service accounts and ACLs](/gateway/how-to/manage-service-accounts-and-acls/).

-#### Gateway JWT signing key must always be set
+#### Gateway JWT signing key must always be set, when using PLAIN tokens

-Previous PLAIN tokens could be issued using the default signing key, or users could define the signing key using the environment variables `GATEWAY_USER_POOL_SECRET_KEY`.
-This is now a **required variable**, a default value is not provided for signing tokens and Gateway won't start.
+Previously PLAIN tokens could be issued using the default signing key, or users could define the signing key using the environment variables `GATEWAY_USER_POOL_SECRET_KEY`.
+This is now **required that users define the signing key** with this variable.
+A default value has been removed, and Gateway won't start if configured to use local service accounts.
+Customers using a DELEGATED security protocol are unaffected.
 You'll receive an error message in the logs:

 ```text
 "Invalid value at 'userPoolConfig.jwt.secretKey.
 Should not be null.